 Strategically, as range of motion begins to return I'll begin a more aggressive approach.
 All treatment is within the client's comfort levels.
 But we'll begin to push for much more range of motion in the thawing stage.

-Below is a video of a case this week, shared with permission.
+Below is a video of a case, shared with permission.
 Massage treatment was in conjunction with physical therapy.
 We took a conservative approach.
 When the shoulder began to show signs of entering the 'thawing stage' we performed Active Release Technique for the joint capsule of the shoulder.
 The technique involves a downward pressure towards the capsule of the joint with the practitioner's contact (thumb).
-Arm is place on the knee of the practitioner slowly inching the arm further into abduction with a sustained pressure on the capsule of the joint.
-The results were outstanding, see for yourself:
+Arm is place on the knee of the practitioner slowly inching the arm further into abduction (away from the body's midline) with a sustained pressure on the capsule of the joint.
+The results were amazing, see for yourself:

 This case began in January.
 A full 10 months ago.
 Luckily it seems to be on the short end of the 1-3 year duration.
 It's possible to attribute these conservative approaches to shortening the time frame.
 It is absolutely attributable to these large improvements this week.

 Keywords: Massage, Massage Therapy, Massage Therapist, Frozen Shoulder, Sports Massage, Lyme Disease, Active Release Technique, Personal Training, San Luis Obispo, SLO, Movement Assessment, Athletic Massage, Soft-Tissue, Injury.